SalishSeaCast/NEMO-Cmd/docs/development.rst

 The HTML rendering of the docs ends up in :file:`NEMO-Cmd/docs/_build/html/`.
 You can open the :file:`index.html` file in that directory tree in your browser to preview the results of the build before committing and pushing your changes to GitHub.

-Whenever you push changes to the :kbd:`NEMO-Cmd` repository on GitHub the documentation is automatically re-built and rendered at https://nemo-cmd.readthedocs.io/en/latest/.
+Whenever you push changes to the :py:obj:`NEMO-Cmd` repository on GitHub the documentation is automatically re-built and rendered at https://nemo-cmd.readthedocs.io/en/latest/.

 .. _NEMO-CmdLinkCheckingTheDocumentation: